Please select the appropriate grade level for course selection forms

 - If you have effective reading and writing skills, but understand concepts better when teachers provide some structure to help in understanding, College Preparatory levels may be a good fit.

-- If you like to learn independently, enjoy open-ended analysis, have strong communication and conceptual skills, are extremely motivated and can organize time well to manage a lot of homework, an Honors course can work for you.
+- If you like to learn independently, enjoy open-ended analysis, have strong communication and conceptual skills, are extremely motivated and can organize time well to manage homework, an Honors course can work for you.

 Frequently Asked Questions